 Assisted an investment advisory service company with its asset management agreement for a complex, multibillion dollar transaction involving a government assisted merger.
 As part of the transaction, the failing company's assets were placed in a special purpose vehicle either directly or via the creation of trusts.

-Represented over a dozen different investors in the acquisition of subordinate CMBS certificates in over 150 CMBS securitizations including transactions in Europe and Japan.
+Represented over a dozen different investors in the acquisition of subordinate CMBS certificates in over 300 CMBS securitizations, including Freddie Mac K-Series transactions, conduit transactions and single asset/single borrower transactions.

-Represented collateral providers and collateral managers in over 10 commercial real estate collateral debt obligation transactions with an aggregate total of over $10 billion in assets.
+Represented collateral providers, collateral managers and special servicers in over 10 commercial real estate collateral debt obligation transactions with an aggregate total of over $10 billion in assets.

 Represented CMBS special servicer responsible for over $1 billion in total debt in large mall owner/operator bankruptcy and restructuring.

-Represented special servicer for CMBS trusts and collateralized debt obligation transactions with respect to restructuring and liquidating loans secured by hotels, office buildings and retail centers.
+Represented special servicers for CMBS trusts and collateralized debt obligation transactions with respect to restructuring and liquidating loans secured by hotels, office buildings and retail centers.

 Insights View All